dsbogdanov/dsbogdanov.github.io/_posts/2024-05-18-deep-and-wide-projects.markdown

 ### Introduction

 I've delivered many projects for industrial enterprises.
-The two extreme case types of projects are what I call Wide and Deep projects.
+The two extreme case types are what I call Wide and Deep projects.

 Wide projects are about building infrastructure and indirect effects, characterized by:
 - A large number of signals, devices, and visualizations